 The Call I Did Not Take

-On March 31, 2026, a customer purchased Taskade's v8 Enterprise tier.
+Recently, a customer upgraded to Taskade's v8 Enterprise tier.

 Nobody from our sales team had spoken with them.
 Nobody from our team had emailed them.
 They had not filled out a demo request form.
 They had not attended a webinar.
-They had not been in an investor's portfolio conversation or a Gartner report we had been cited in.
+They went to the pricing page, picked the plan, and clicked buy.

-They had been using Taskade for three and a half years.
-They came in through AppSumo's lifetime deal in September 2022, renewed, upgraded to a higher tier, upgraded again, and then on a Tuesday afternoon they clicked the button that moved them onto our top tier.
-A few days earlier they had shipped something called the Service Pro Dashboard on Taskade Genesis.
+They had been using Taskade for years — found it, adopted it, upgraded through the tiers over time, and then on a Tuesday afternoon moved onto our top tier.
+A few days earlier they had shipped a production service-management dashboard on Taskade Genesis.
 It was running.
 They wanted to keep it running at the scale their business demanded.
-They went to the pricing page.
-They picked the plan.
-They clicked buy.

-Who This Customer Is
+Who This Operator Is

 They are not a software engineer.
 They are a program manager.
-They know what engineers do, what product managers do, what business analysts do, and they have watched them all try to deliver service management systems at enterprise scale — often failing, often shipping late, often shipping something that doesn't quite match the original requirements because the translation from business need to deployed software lost fidelity at every handoff.
+They know what engineers do, what product managers do, what business analysts do, and they have watched them all try to deliver service management systems at enterprise scale — often shipping late, often shipping something that doesn't quite match the original requirements because the translation from business need to deployed software lost fidelity at every handoff.

 What They Built